themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

 ## Views and Memory leaks

-- Backbone leaves the code structure for the developer to define and implement.
+- Backbone leaves much of the code structure for the developer to define and implement.
 - Bad designs easily lead to memory leaks.
 ```javascript
   var MyView = Backbone.View.extend({